ValentineLgd/Sustainable/README.md

 4. Push the requirements.txt and Procfile to repository
 >$ git add requirements.txt

 >$ git commit -m "Add requirements.txt"

 >$ git add Procfile

 >$ git commit -m "Add Procfile"

 5. Go to the deploy tab in Heroku and scroll down to Automatic deployments.
 Click on Enable Automatic Deploys.
 By Manual deploy click on Deploy Branch.

-The app wil open.
-The live link is available from the address bar.
+The app opens.
+The live link is available from the top button on the right.

 ## __Credits__